Father and son adventurers aim high

-To scale any of the 38 routes the climbing wall offers, and survive!
+We challenged Misha and Lleu to scale any of the 38 routes the climbing wall offers, and survive!
+Their verdict was…

-“It’s a bit scary looking up from the bottom but then it’s fine when you’re climbing.”
 Lleu starts making his way up the blue route, each route is graded and ranges from an easy 3 to a difficult 7c.
-In no time at all he’s reaching for holds mid height along the wall and doesn’t seem to be tiring!
-Go Lleu!
+In no time at all he’s reaching for holds mid-height along the wall and doesn’t seem to be tiring!

-He’s been coming here to climb with Micha since it opened at the end of last year so he’s familiar with the wall, but not with the new routes - they’re changed every month or so to keep all the climbers on their toes.
+He’s been coming here to climb with Micha since it opened so he’s familiar with the wall, but not with the new routes – they’re changed every month or so to keep all the climbers on their toes.

 Lleu is well on his way to the ceiling so Micha tells us about taking a one-hour competency test (they run at least 3 times a week) so that he can safely belay Lleu as he climbs without the need for supervision from staff.
 This means they can use the climbing wall whenever they want to, and don’t need to wait for a class.